MESAHub/mesa/docs/source/developing/code_style.rst

 Environment variables
 ---------------------

-If making a new environment variable then the variable should be prefixed with ``MESA_`` to ensure we don’t collide with other variables.
+If making a new environment variable then the variable should be prefixed with ``MESA_`` to ensure we don't collide with other variables.